xcart/xcart-docs/_pages/kb_en/general_setup/basic_configuration/general_settings/checkout.md

 For more info on the default customer address setup, see {% link "Default Customer Address" ref_3MxAUhHQ %}.
 {% endnote %}

-Unregistered customers can choose to create an account using the data specified during the checkout or they can proceed as guest.
-The account creation option will look differently depending on [the type of checkout](https://kb.x-cart.com/general_setup/basic_configuration/general_settings/checkout.html#checkout-type "Checkout Setup") enabled in the store:
+Customers without an account can choose to create an account using the data that has been specified during the checkout, or they can proceed as a guest.
+The account creation option will look differently depending on the [type of checkout](https://kb.x-cart.com/general_setup/basic_configuration/general_settings/checkout.html#checkout-type "Checkout Setup") enabled in the store:

 <div class="ui stackable two column grid">
   <div class="column" markdown="span"><i>Fast Lane Checkout</i>![create-account-flc.png]({{site.baseurl}}/attachments/ref_0I0Cpjkh/create-account-flc.png)</div>